 Kindle Activities Book

-If you need a comprehensive book with loads of senior activities, then we have the perfect Kindle book for you!
+A comprehensive book with loads of senior activities.
 (They can also be easily be read on your PC and other mobile devices.
-You don't need an actual Kindle.)
-This book has lots of new ideas, as well as neatly organized activities from our web site -- so you don't have to search all over.
-It's sectioned into handy categories, such as General Activities, Activities for Men, Fun Food Activities, Holiday Activities, Outdoor Activities, Dementia Activities, and much more!
+You don’t need an actual Kindle.)
+This book has lots of new ideas, as well as neatly organized activities from our web site – so you don’t have to search all over.
+It’s sectioned into handy categories, such as General Activities, Activities for Men, Fun Food Activities, Holiday Activities, Outdoor Activities, Dementia Activities, and much more!
 Get a sneak peek on our Kindle page at: